 We moved on to the success Foodpanda has had under him and he mentioned that the company was a classic example of a great execution of an existing idea.
 The app formula was already present in the developed markets and brought it to emerging markets with their own set of parameters.
 Foodpanda was later acquired by Delivery Hero and is presently available in more than 50 countries.
 The execution was key which helped it grow at such speed.
 If things were to be done differently, Foodpanda could have tried to own the entire value chain.
 This would start with ordering and end with delivery.
 Also Read - BGR Talks: ZEE5 CEO Tarun Katial speaks of managing an OTT platform in the times of Covid-19

 From startups to corporate

 As for the success of Zee in achieving 150 million users in just about a year, two aspects have contributed the most.
 These include a change in culture and business.
-The change in culture boils down to the feeling of ownership in the company.
-While for business, a tech and data oriented approach to content has been key.
-As for future plans, Zee will be focusing on vernacular content, as well more relevant content.
+The change in culture boils also down to the feeling of ownership in the company.
+Talking about the business-end, a tech, and a data-oriented approach is key.
+As for future plans, Zee will be focusing on vernacular content, as well as more relevant content.
 While from a business perspective, improve the product so it sells itself.

 Evolution of tech

 In terms of the evolution of technology, things have changed rapidly but the principles have remained the same while it’s the sample set that has increased.
 In terms of brands, it can reach users even better now, which results in more informed decisions.
 And as a result of the COVID situation, professionals have to change their approach to business and how they conduct business.
 The change in the situation has increased the adoption of the virtual method of communication.